 If you’re an Administrator for your organization paying attention to details early on often pays large dividends over time.
 As organizational assets grow in number, whether they be groups or shared items, the ability to quickly and easily identify them and recognize what they are and how they are used can save time and increase management efficiency.
 An easy way to accomplish this is to use visual cues.

 Using good thumbnails is also key to quick identification of your organization’s content.
-Of the three thumbnails below, the two on the right provide a better visual indicator of the map contents, in this case hospital and medical facility locations:
+Of the three thumbnails below, the two on the right provide a better visual indicator of the map contents, in this case medical facility locations:

 Experiment to see what works best for your organization.
 While these practices take a little extra effort, as your organization grows and its assets increase it will save administrative time and help others in the organization identify content.
 Not every group or item needs to follow these conventions, but for core organizational assets these simple visual cues help distinguish them easily, and help keep your organization organized.

-For more information see About administering an organization.
+For more information see Administer organization.